janus-idp/helm-backstage/charts/backstage/README.md

 ---

-[Janus-IDP](https://janus-idp.io/) Backstage chart is an oppinionated flavor of the upstream chart located at [backstage/charts](https://github.com/backstage/charts).
+[Janus-IDP](https://janus-idp.io/) Backstage chart is an opinionated flavor of the upstream chart located at [backstage/charts](https://github.com/backstage/charts).
 It extends the upstream chart with additional OpenShift specific functionality and provides oppinionated values.

 [Backstage](https://backstage.io) is an open platform for building developer portals.
 Powered by a centralized software catalog, Backstage restores order to your microservices and infrastructure and enables your product teams to ship high-quality code quickly — without compromising autonomy.